c-zhou/polyGembler/README.md

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar datapreparation -i ${in_vcf_file} -s ${run_id} -u 3000 -q 30 -f 0.05 -m 0.5 -o ${out_dir}

 The VCF file is provided with -i option.
 The program will filter the variants according to the parameters specified by user.
-Here the upper bound of total allele depth (DP field in VCF files) for a position is set to 3000 (-u option).
+Here the upper bound of total allele depth (DP field in the VCF file) for a position is set to 3000 (-u option).
 If the DP field exceeds 3000, the variant will be filtered out.
 This is used to remove ambiguous variants caused by copy number variation.
 The minimum quality score of a SNP is set 30 (-q option).
 SNPs with quality score lower than 30 will be discarded.
 The lower bound of minor allele frequency is set to 0.05.
 The rare variants called from a F1 full-sib family is very likely caused by sequencing errors.
 The maximum missing data rate across a locus is set to 0.5.
 Loci with more than 50% missing genotypes will be filtered out.
 It should be noted here that the program only deals with biallelic SNPs currently.
 The output is a zip file named ${run\_id}.zip located in directory ${out\_dir}.

 #### 3. Run haplotype phasing algorithm (haplotyper)